Forex Regulation & Investors Protection

 The RAFMM is the Russian Association of Financial Market Members. ► Visit the Russian RAFMM

-Opening an account only with licensed Forex brokers means a lot regarding the long-term safety of your capital.
-Forex investors should always check the licensing status of a Forex broker before opening, and especially before funding, a trading account.
-Some Forex brokers are licensed in more than one country, that is even better as it means a brokerage company is monitored by more regulatory authorities.
-Here are some tips to ensure that you have chosen a 100% safe Forex broker.
+Opening an account only with licensed Forex brokers significantly impacts the long-term safety of your capital.
+Always verify a broker’s licensing status before opening—and especially before funding—a trading account.
+Brokers licensed in multiple jurisdictions are preferable, as they’re monitored by several regulatory authorities.
+Below are tips to ensure you’ve chosen a 100% safe Forex broker.

-(1) Choose licensed Forex brokers -Headquartered in countries implementing strict financial legislation
+Choose licensed brokers headquartered in countries with strict financial regulations.

 ■ Forex Regulation & Investor's Protection